Diabetic Nephropathy (Kidney Disease)

 How is diabetic kidney disease diagnosed?

 If you have diabetes, it’s important to be checked regularly for kidney disease.
 To

-do this, your healthcare provider will monitor the waste products in your blood and
+do this, your healthcare provider will keep track of your blood and urine.
+Your provider

-urine.
-Your provider will test your urine to check for a protein called albumin.
-Normally,
+will test your urine to check for the protein called albumin.
+Normally, urine should

 If kidney disease is found, your healthcare provider will address it as part of your